hondzik2383/molpay-mobile-xdk-cocoapods/README.md

  # license: Copyright © 2011-2016 MOLPay Sdn Bhd.
 All Rights Reserved.
  -->

-# molpay-mobile-xdk-ios
+# molpay-mobile-xdk-cocoapods

-This is the complete and functional MOLPay iOS payment module that is ready to be implemented into Xcode (V7+ recommended) application project as a MOLPayXDK framework.
-An example application project (MOLPayXDKExample.xcodeproj) is provided for MOLPayXDK framework integration reference.
+This is the complete and functional MOLPay iOS payment module that is ready to be implemented into Xcode application project through Cocoapods framework.
+An example Cocoapods application project (Example) is provided for MOLPayXDK framework integration reference.

 ## Recommended configurations